 Naomi’s favourite building is Prague Castle, Czech Republic.

-Charlene Richardson – Schools Partnership Coordinator
+Charlene Richardson – Schools and Programme Coordinator

 Charlene’s passion to help young people improve their prospects in life led her to work for the Trust.
 She holds a BA in Education Studies from London Metropolitan University and has been working with children and young people for over 15 years.

 Becca joined the Trust after completing a BA (Hons) in English and American Literature from University of Kent.
 She is interested in overcoming social barriers and dissolving common myths about the construction industry.
 She is enthusiastic about the Trust’s mission to create social mobility for all young people regardless of their background.

 Becca’s favourite building is The Palau de la Música, Barcelona.

 Emma Barnes - Schools and Programme Coordinator